unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-4/lesson-1_Deploy Contracts.md

 Do you recall that we received test tokens on the `Polygon Mumbai` testnet initially?
 Next, our task is to deploy the `Whitelist.sol` and `Shield.sol` contracts on this testnet.

-Click on the "Connected" button in the upper-right corner and then select "Disconnect JS VM".
+Click on the "Connected" button in the upper-right corner and then select "Disconnect".

 ![image-20230223133803703](/public/images/Polygon-Whitelist-NFT/section-4/4_1_1.png)